Updated March 2020

 Consumption of CBD from Hemp Oil in Indiana

 Hemp-derived CBD products are legal under Federal Law in the United States; however, individual state laws are dynamic and fluid.
 Individual states may enact their own laws governing hemp-derived CBD.

 Cultivation of Cannabis in Iowa

 The cultivation of marijuana in Iowa is a felony punishable with up to 25 years of imprisonment and up to $1000,000 in fines.
 Soliciting a minor to cultivate marijuana can lead to a minimum mandatory sentence of up to 10 years.

 In May 2019, following the federal legalization of hemp with the passage of the 2018 Farm Bill, Gov. Kim Reynolds signed into law legislation that gives Iowa farmers the option of growing hemp.
 Under the new Iowa Hemp Act, licensed growers can cultivate the crop on up to 40 acres.
-The new program is expected to launch in time for the 2020 planting season, but the Iowa Department of Agriculture and Land Stewardship must first develop a plan and get it approved by the U.S. Department of Agriculture.
+The new program is expected to launch in time for the 2020 planting season after the state agriculture department had its hemp production plan approved by the U.S. Department of Agriculture (USDA) in March 2020.